Three semi trucks lined up, one is yellow, one is green and one is red

 Level 2 DOT Inspection: Walk-Around Driver and Vehicle Inspection

 During a Level 2 inspection, the inspector will conduct a Level 1 inspection excluding anything they need to check under the truck and trailer for.
-This is why this inspection is also called a Walk-Around Driver and Vehicle Inspection.
+This is why this audit is also called a Walk-Around Driver and Vehicle Inspection.
 Drivers will still be required to present certain documents and be audited for any illegal substance use.

 Level 3 DOT Inspection: Driver-Only Inspection